keertan-copart/swagger_ui_documenter/README.md

 ```
   class Ycs::FooHandler < Boo

-  # name : The Foo Module
-  # description : used to do this and that task
+    # group_description: used to do this and that task use -d in description to flag as deprecated

+    # TODO: This endpoint is ugly.
+Fix it. - this won't be in description

+    # name:
-    # service_name :  sample_name
+    # summary:  sample_name
-    # service_description : sample_description
+    # description: sample_description
     #
     #<multiple line description supported>
     #
-  < single line/ multiple line gap >
+  < single line/ multiple line gap - optional >
   post '/lots/accept' do
     return_errors(lots: I18n.t('common.errors.required')) unless params[:lots] && params[:lots].is_a?(Array)
     params[:lots].each { |number| Ycs::Transporter::UpdateLot.accepted(number) } ## double hashes for internal comments
     { status: 'success' }.to_json